A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: One-dimensional Fourier modes correlation function and its convergence onto a Gaussian.

 \section{One-dimensional Fourier modes correlation function and its convergence onto a Gaussian.}

-We study here the Fourier modes correlation function of a one-dimensional model similar to the previous 3D one \eqref{eq:OU_embedded_N_N} and numerically show their convergence toward a Gaussian.
-The one-dimensional $N$-layers model writes:
+We study here the Fourier modes correlation function of a one-dimensional model similar to the previous 3D one \eqref{eq:OU_embedded_N_N} and numerically show their convergence toward a Gaussian. {We define the one-dimensional $N$-layers model exactly the same way as \eqref{eq:OU_embedded_N_N} without a Leray projector and by replacing $E_\nu^{\text{ {E}}}(k)$ by $E_\nu^{\text{ {E,long}}}(k)$}. {Its} one-dimensional Fourier modes correlation function write in the \ssr:

-where $E_\nu^{\text{ {E,long}}}(k)$ is the longitudinal PSD as defined in \eqref{eq:ModelPSD1dLong}, $T_k$ the characteristic time of the Fourier mode $k$ defined in \eqref{eq:DefTkBeta} and $q^{(N)}$ a normalization factor defined in \eqref{eq:ValueqN}.
-Similarly to \eqref{eq:CovHatUFiniteN}, the one-dimensional Fourier modes correlation function write in the \ssr:

 with $F^{(N)}$ defined in \eqref{eq:FNTAU}.
 This result is summarized in Fig. \ref{Fig:TempCorr1D}.